zothedev/rock-paper-scissors/pseudocode.md

 **Problem:** "I need to take the `userChoice` and `computerChoice` and pass them into a function that handles a single round of play.
 This function should handle playing the round, incrementing the round's winner score, and logging a winner in the console."

 ```
-generate user choice by calling `getUserChoice()`
+generate user choice by calling `getUserChoice()`.
-generate computer choice by calling `getComputerChoice()`
+generate computer choice by calling `getComputerChoice()`.
-Display these selections to the console
+Display these selections to the console.
-Using If-Else statements, determine who won based on the selections.
+Using the difference in length of `userChoice` and `computerChoice`, determine the winner of the round.
-print who won to the console.
+Print who won to the console.
-return 0 for a computer win, and 1 for a user win
+Modify the `didUserWin` boolean based on winner and return it.
 ```